kimjisena/kimjisena/README.md

 ## 🤓 About me
 ![Kim Jisena Codewars](https://www.codewars.com/users/kimjisena/badges/large)

-I'm Jisena, a community-taught frontend developer.
+I'm Jisena, a community-taught software developer.
 I've spent the best part of my life conjuring ghouls and daemons hidden deep in my computer.

 It's been both an exciting journey and a humbling experience.
 I have witnessed processes give birth to other processes only to end up killing them both.